What does a sales process look like for the individual health, group benefits, and senior insurance market?

 - Presented options to them

-- Received confirmation from the buyer that they want to move forward with a specific policy
+- Received confirmation from the buyer that they want to move forward with a specific plan/product

-Now it's time to submit the policy for approval.
+Now it's time to submit the plan for approval.
 This step is sometimes called "App Submitted" or "Sold Case Paperwork Submitted."

 During this time, a few things can happen: